imageio/imageio/docs/development/index.rst

 Do your changes, and remember to commit frequently.
 If you want to test your changes against our CI/CD provider (GH Actions), you can submit a draft PR, which we will review and run.
 Alternatively, you configure your local fork to execute actions and develop against it.
-You can find our worflows in the ``.github`` folder.
+You can find our workflows in the ``.github`` folder.

-*Continous Integration (CI)*: The core of our CI is a matrix test across all major OSes and supported python versions running a testsuite based on ``pytest``.
+*Continuous Integration (CI)*: The core of our CI is a matrix test across all major OSes and supported python versions running a testsuite based on ``pytest``.
 Additionally, we track linting errors (black + flake8), coverage (codecov), and have readthedocs build a preview of the documentation.

-*Continous Deployment (CD)*: Our continous deployment pipeline checks weekly (Monday night, EU time) for any changes to the repository.
+*Continuous Deployment (CD)*: Our continuous deployment pipeline checks weekly (Monday night, EU time) for any changes to the repository.
 If there are any, it uses python-semantic-release to figure out if the version should bump and a new release should be made.
 If so, all tests are run against the master branch, the